Scoobadood/beem/debugger/docs/debugger-readme.md

 X We need to be able to scroll.
 For now we'll load the entire text into the window X
-X We need to disassemble a block on code (bytes) into X * Addr
+X We need to update_disassembly a block on code (bytes) into X * Addr
 X * Opcode (with meta)
 X * Args